-Associate Professor of Aquatic Vertebrate Ecology; Undergraduate Program Director, Ecosystem Science & RestorationOffice: BioResearch 103
+Professor of Aquatic Ecology; Undergraduate Program Director, Ecosystem Science & RestorationOffice: BioResearch 103

-Fish Biology and Management: This class explores the biology of fishes, the most diverse group of vertebrates.
+Fish Biology and Management (BIOO 340, 4 cr): This class explores the biology of fishes, the most diverse group of vertebrates.
 The areas treated include morphological, physiological, and behavioral adaptations of fishes to their aquatic environments, as well as aspects of population, community, and applied ecology.
 We will be discussing both freshwater and marine fishes with an emphasis placed on freshwater fishes native to Montana.

-Advanced Fisheries: This course introduces some of the fundamental principles of inland fisheries ecology and management.
+Advanced Fisheries (WILD 408, 3 cr): This course introduces some of the fundamental principles of inland fisheries ecology and management.
 Through a case study approach I hope that you begin to understand (1) the quantitative nature of fish population assessment, (2) the complexity of ecological interactions linking fish to other components of aquatic communities and ecosystems, and (3) the challenge of balancing multiple human values in managing fisheries resources.

-Fisheries Field Interships: In this class an internship is arranged with a management agency, NGO, or other sponsor.
+Fisheries Field Interships (WILD 398/NRSM 398, variable credit): In this internship is arranged with a management agency, NGO, or other sponsor (coordinated by students).
 The goal is to provide the student with hands-on experience as varied as possible, subject to seasonal opportunities.
 The student must (1) work 120 hours, (2) meet with me periodically throughout the semester to discuss their activities and progress, and (3) submit a review paper regarding a fisheries issue they encountered during their internship.

-Research Design: In this class we review scientific methods, critically thinking about questions posed in research, and the approach taken to collect data to answer them.
+Research Design (WILD 540, 3 cr): In this graduate class we review scientific methods, critically thinking about questions posed in research, and the approach taken to collect data to answer them.
 Specifically we explore issues of scientific inference, examine classic experimental and survey design, and investigate quasi-experiments.
 Within this class the students review literature in their field, practice designing experiments and surveys, as well as analyzing data.

 Ph.D.
 Ecology, Duke University 2001